Local 2-separators: The uniqueness statement of the local 2-separator theorem

 \begin{sublem} There is a cycle $o'$ of the explorer-neighbourhood $\expl(b_1',b_2')$ in $G'$ that intersects the set $W$ oddly. \end{sublem} \begin{proof} By assumption, there is a path $P'$ included in the punctured explorer-neighbourhood between the endvertices of the contacts for the edges $e$ and $f$ outside $\{b_1',b_2'\}$.
 Now we extend the path $P'$ to a walk by adding the contacts for the edges $e$ and $f$ at the two ends.
 This walk intersects the set $W$ precisely in the edge\footnote{\autoref{torso-lemma2} implies that one of the edges $e$ and $f$ is its own contact.
 By fixing the roles of $e$ and $f$ above in the definition of the set $W$, we ensured that the edge $e$ is its own contact.} $e$.
 If we added the same vertex to both ends, we obtained the desired cycle $o'$.

 Otherwise we obtain a path between the vertices $b_1'$ and $b_2'$ in the explorer-neighbourhood that intersects the set $W$ oddly.
-Concatenating this path with a path $Q'$ as in \autoref{path_exists2}, yields a closed walk that includes the desired cycle $o'$. \end{proof}
+Concatenating this path with a path $Q'$ as in \autoref{path_exists2} yields a closed walk intersecting oddly.
+This closed walk is an edge-disjoint union of cycles and one of those cycles intersects $W$ oddly. \end{proof}

 \begin{sublem} There is a cycle $o_1'$ of $G'$ contained in the explorer-neighbourhood $\expl(b_1',b_2')$ of length bounded by $r$ that intersects the set $W$ oddly. \end{sublem} \begin{proof} Let $o'$ be a cycle as in \autoref{o_exists2}.
-By \autoref{cycle_gen}, the cycle $o'$ is generated from cycles of $o'$ that are included within the balls of radius $r/2$ around the vertices $b_1'$ and $b_2'$.
+By \autoref{cycle_gen}, the cycle $o'$ is generated from cycles of that are included within the balls of radius $r/2$ around the vertices $b_1'$ and $b_2'$.
 These cycles, in turn by \autoref{gen}, are generated by cycles within the respective balls of length bounded by $r$.
-To summarise: the cycle $o_1'$ is generated over the finite field $\Fbb_2$ by cycles of $G'$ contained in the explorer-neighbourhood $\expl(b_1',b_2')$ of length bounded by $r$.
-As the cycle $o_1'$ intersects the set $W$ oddly, one of the cycles in the generating set, has to intersect the set $W$ oddly.
+To summarise: the cycle $o'$ is generated over the finite field $\Fbb_2$ by cycles of $G'$ contained in the explorer-neighbourhood $\expl(b_1',b_2')$ of length bounded by $r$.
+As the cycle $o'$ intersects the set $W$ oddly, one of the cycles in the generating set has to intersect the set $W$ oddly.
 We pick such a cycle for $o_1'$. \end{proof}

-\begin{sublem} There is a cycle $o$ of $G$ included in the explorer-neighbourhood $\expl(b_1,b_2)$ of length bounded by $r$ that intersects the set $W$ oddly. \end{sublem}
+\begin{sublem} There is a cycle $o$ of $G$ of length bounded by $r$ that intersects the set $W$ oddly.
+Moreover, $o$ is a cycle of $\expl(b_1,b_2)$. \end{sublem}

 \begin{proof} Let $o_1'$ be a cycle as in \autoref{o1_exists2}.
 We remark that as the cycle $o_1'$ is a cycle of the graph $G'$ -- not just of the explorer-neighbourhood -- it cannot contain two copies of a vertex of the graph $G'$.
 As the cycle $o_1'$ has length at most $r$, by \autoref{cut_far} it contains at most one slice of any vertex of $G$.
-In particular, the cycle $o_1'$ contains at most one torso edge.
+In particular, the cycle $o_1'$ contains at most one torso path.

-First assume the cycle $o_1'$ does not use any torso edge.
+First assume the cycle $o_1'$ does not use any edges on torso paths.
 Then the edges of the cycle $o_1'$ of $G'$ form a cycle $o$ of $G$.
 So we are done in this case.

-Hence we may assume, and we do assume, that the cycle $o_1'$ contains a unique torso edge.
-We denote by $Q'$ the subpath of $o_1'$ obtained by removing the torso edge.
+Hence we may assume, and we do assume, that the cycle $o_1'$ contains a unique torso path.
+We denote by $Q'$ the subpath of $o_1'$ obtained by removing this torso path.
 Then $Q'$ bijects to an edge set $Q$ of the graph $G$.
-As the torso edge is not in $W$ by construction, we deduce that $Q$ contains an odd number of edges of $W$.
+As the torso path is not in $W$ by construction, we deduce that $Q$ contains an odd number of edges of $W$.